Prapthi564/Dashboard-in-a-day/Lab 7 - Embedded Power BI.md

 >**Note**: After you leave this window, the client secret value will be hidden, and you'll not be able to view or copy it again.

-### Task 2 - Enable the Power BI service admin settings and add the service principal & security group to your workspace.
+### Task 2 - Enable the Power BI service admin settings

 1. Naviaget to [PowerBI App](https://app.powerbi.com/) in the browser.
 Use your admin account credentials for sign-in.